mit-ll-responsible-ai/hydra-zen/README.md

 See that we could have configured _any_ aspect of this run in the same way.
 The learning rate, the number of steps taken, the optimizer used (along with _its_ parameters), and even the landscape-function traversed can all be re-configured and run in various combinations through this same succinct and explicit interface.
+We could also dump `ConfigGradDesc` to a yaml configuration file and use that to configure our application.
 This is the combined power of Hydra and the zen of Python in full effect!